open-telemetry/opentelemetry-php/README.md

 ## Examples

 ### Trace
 You can use the [examples/AlwaysOnZipkinExample.php](/examples/AlwaysOnZipkinExample.php) file to test out the reference implementation we have for zipkin.
-This example perfoms a sample trace with a grouping of 5 spans and POSTs the result to a local zipkin instance.
+This example performs a sample trace with a grouping of 5 spans and POSTs the result to a local zipkin instance.

-You can also use the [examples/AlwaysOnJaegerExample.php](/examples/AlwaysOnJaegerExample.php) file to test out the reference implementation we have for jaegar.
-This example perfoms a sample trace with a grouping of 5 spans and POSTs the result to a local jaegar instance.
+You can also use the [examples/AlwaysOnJaegerExample.php](/examples/AlwaysOnJaegerExample.php) file to test out the reference implementation we have for Jaeger.
+This example performs a sample trace with a grouping of 5 spans and POSTs the result to a local Jaeger instance.

-You can use the [examples/AlwaysOnZipkinToNewrelicExample.php](/examples/AlwaysOnZipkinToNewrelicExample.php) file to test out the reference implementation we have for zipkin to Newrelic.
-This example perfoms a sample trace with spans and POSTs the result to a Newrelic endpoint.
-This requires a license key (free accounts available) to be set in the environment (NEW_RELIC_INSERT_KEY) to authenticate to the backend.

-You can use the [examples/AlwaysOnNewrelicExample.php](/examples/AlwaysOnNewrelicExample.php) file to test out the reference implementation we have for Newrelic.
-This example perfoms a sample trace with spans and POSTs the result to a Newrelic endpoint.
-This requires a license key (free accounts available) set in the environment (NEW_RELIC_INSERT_KEY) to authenticate to the backend.

-The PHP for all examples should execute by itself (if you have a zipkin or jaegar instance running on localhost), but if you'd like a no-fuss way to test this out with docker and docker-compose, you can perform the following simple steps:
+If you'd like a no-fuss way to test this out with docker and docker-compose, you can perform the following simple steps:

-1.)
-Install the necessary dependencies by running `make install`.
-This will install the composer dependencies and store them in `/vendor`
+1)  Install the necessary dependencies by running `make install`.
-2.)
-Execute the example trace using `make trace examples`.
+2)  Execute the example trace using `make trace examples`.

 Exported spans can be seen in zipkin at [http://127.0.0.1:9411](http://127.0.0.1:9411)